LogoLogo

 Building a Sink for Your Project

-You can configure your Substreams project to query data either through a Subgraph or directly from an SQL database:
+You can configure your Substreams project to query data from a SQL database:

 Common Errors